-- totals for age-sex groups (2x10 totals),
+- -Totals for age-sex groups (2x10 groups),

-- total number of households.
+- Total number of households,

-- total resident population in cities with at least 50 000 inhabitants.
+- Total resident population in cities with at least 50 000 inhabitants.

 The calibration is organised so that all members in a sample household have the same calibrated weight as that household.